The Next Evolution of Healthcare AI: Why 2025 Marks the Shift from Tools to Teammates

 - As AI takes more initiative, healthcare organizations must define which tasks require human sign-off.

-- “AI-to-AI interactions” are on the horizon—one system may order confirmatory tests after another flags an abnormality.
+- “AI-to-AI interactions” are on the horizon.
+One system may order confirmatory tests after another flags an abnormality.
 Institutions need guardrails akin to drug–drug interaction checks.

 Performance Monitoring and Audits